parttimenerd/asgct2-demo/README.md

   - gives information on all frames, not just java frames
   - propose data structure
   - current data structure (required less modifications in async-profiler)

-  Overall changes can be found on [GitHub](https://github.com/openjdk/jdk/compare/master...parttimenerd:parttimenerd_asgct2?expand=1)
+- give remarks on changed files